EMPLOYMENT OPPORTUNITIES

 |||

-client as a total person and identify the functional and health limitations
+as a total person and identify the functional and health limitations that

 Conduct in-depth assessments and/or reassessments